tybottorff/bottorffdocs/notes/literature_notes.md

  - IL-7 may provide early activating signals for T cells, so reduced IL-7 signaling promotes IR expression
 # Broad TCR repertoire and diverse structural solutions for recognition of an immunodominant CD8<sup>+</sup> T cell epitope
  - many distinct TCRs recognizing HLA-A2-M1 (pMHC) here, solution to specifically recognizing a relatively featureless peptide antigen
+# Cancer and treatment specific incidence rates of immune-related adverse events reduced by immune checkpoint inhibitors: a systematic review
+ - neurological irAEs are rare
+ - combination ICI produces more frequent and more severe irAEs
 # Cancer immunotherapy based on mutation-speciifc CD4<sup>+</sup> T cells in a patient with epithelial cancer
  - find TILs from patient with metastatic cholangiocarcinoma had CD4<sup>+</sup> T<sub>H</sub>1 cells recognizing mutation in ERBB2IP expressed by cancer (neoantigen)
 # Canonical correlation analysis for multi-omics: application to cross-cohort analysis